1. Committee's Official Designation

 The United States Advisory Commission on Public Diplomacy ("the Commission").

 The Commission was originally established under Section 604 of the United States Information and Exchange Act of 1948, as amended, and under Section 8 of Reorganization Plan Numbered 2 of 1977.
-It has been reauthorized pursuant to Section 1280 of the National Defense Authorization Act (NDAA), Public Law 112-239 (2013), which amended 22 U.S.C. §1469.
+It was reauthorized pursuant to Section 1280 of the National Defense Authorization Act (NDAA), Public Law 112-239 (2013), which amended 22 U.S.C. §1469.
 It is operated in accordance with the Federal Advisory Committee Act, 5 U.S.C.
 Appendix (FACA), to the extent that FACA is not inconsistent with the Commission's authorizing legislation.

 3. Objectives and Scope of Activities